maxmilton/Simple-Weather-App/README.md

 * Uses browser built in geolocation to get coordinates.
 * CSS3 animations on colour change and location panel appearing.
 * Shows weather from a random city on page load and button.
+* Able to run on https even though OpenWeatherMap is http only by using a proxy

 ## Development Instructions